 On-time student loan payments can positively impact your credit.
-Sallie Mae encourages customers to make payments online and to participate in auto-debit to reduce the likelihood of delinquency.
+We encourage customers to make payments online and to participate in auto-debit to reduce the likelihood of delinquency.
 Some loans may qualify for an interest rate reduction for making payments through the automatic debit program.
-Sallie Mae alerts customers who have missed a payment and reminds them to take action to return their account to current status.
+We alert customers who have missed a payment and remind them to take action to return their account to current status.

-For federal student loans, Congress created several repayment options including standard repayment, extended repayment and Income-Based Repayment, which can cap payments at 15 percent of the borrower’s discretionary income.
-For private education loans, repayment options vary with the lender and the loan and are typically outlined in the promissory note or contract signed before the loan is accepted.
+For federal student loans, Congress created several repayment options including standard repayment, extended repayment and Income-Based Repayment, which can cap payments at a certain percentage of the borrower’s discretionary income.
+For private student loans, repayment options vary with the lender and the loan and are typically outlined in the promissory note or contract signed before the loan is accepted.

-Student loan borrowers experiencing difficulty are encouraged to contact their loan servicer to explore whether an alternative payment arrangement is available.
+If you’re experiencing difficulty paying your student loans, we encourage you to contact your loan servicer to explore whether an alternative payment arrangement is available.